tianhang/JavaHighConcurrency/README.md

   - Concurrency can be implemented and is used a lot on single processing units, nonetheless it may benefit from multiple processing units with respect to speed.

 - Critical Section(临界区)
+  - In concurrent programming, a critical section is a part of a multi-process program that may not be concurrently executed by more than one of the program's processes.
+In other words, it is a piece of a program that requires mutual exclusion of access.
+Typically, the critical section accesses a shared resource, such as a data structure, a peripheral device, or a network connection, that does not allow multiple concurrent accesses.

 - Blocking VS Non-Blocking
 - Deadlock(锁) , Starvation(饥饿) and Livelock(死锁)
 - The level of parallelism